freezecook/GR2-Extract/README.md

 # GR2-Extract
-Extracts models from GR2's .gfx files.
+Extracts models from Gravity Rush 2's .gfx files.

+For use with Noesis.